 - Voluntary Committee of Lawyers.

 It was established early in 1931 to lobby for Repeal planks at both the Republican and Democratic national conventions.

-Pierre du Pont was selected chair of the Council.
-It was estimated to represent 2,500,000 Americans.
+The Council selected Pierre du Pont as its chair.
+It probably represented 2,500,000 Americans.
 Its long-range strategy was to promote the election of public officials who supported Repeal.